 While same-sex divorces pose unique alimony concerns, asset division challenges, child custody challenges, and the added complexity of high net worth clients, even the most seemingly straightforward divorce can feature unforeseen complexity.

-Just like in divorces involving heterosexual couples, LGBT and same-sex divorces can include the following areas of law:
+Just like in divorces involving heterosexual couples, LGBTQIA+ and same-sex divorces can include the following areas of law:

 - Prenuptial agreements

 - Child support